 Skin issues – CBD binds to receptors in the skin, called TRPV-1 receptors.
 By binding to these receptors, CBD helps to relieve irritated skin.

-Restless leg syndrome – Studies are showing that the use of cannabinoids could have potential benefits for relieving symptoms of restless leg syndrome (RSL).
+Restless leg syndrome – Studies show that using cannabinoids could have potential benefits for relieving symptoms of restless leg syndrome (RSL).

-Fatigue – Studies have shown that CBD engages with the brains CB2 receptors that are responsible for sleep regulation.
-With preliminary research suggestion that CBD products can allow for better sleep, sufferers of Fibromyalgia may be able to control fatigue.
+Fatigue – Studies have shown that CBD engages with the brain CB2 receptors responsible for sleep regulation.
+With preliminary research suggesting that CBD products can allow better sleep, people living with Fibromyalgia may control fatigue.
 Furthermore, with CBD being effective against inflammation, CBD can reduce fatigue that is caused by inflammation.

 Anxiety and stress – Living with the pain of fibromyalgia can cause anxiety.
-Fortunately, studies have found that CBD oil is a natural anxiolytic (anxiety calmer) and is effective in treating social anxiety.
+Fortunately, studies have found that CBD oil is a natural anxiolytic (anxiety calmer) and effectively treats social anxiety.
 Furthermore, there is anecdotal evidence, with reports from CBD users feeling more relaxed and less anxious after taking CBD supplements.

 There needs to be more research done into how CBD benefits people with fibromyalgia.
-As cannabinoids become more popular, more studies should be conducted, which will hopefully lead to better lives for many.
+As cannabinoids become more popular, more studies should be conducted, hopefully leading to better lives for many.

 There’s no doubt that the symptoms of fibromyalgia are affecting the lives of many around the world.
-With such few solutions to fibromyalgia, sufferers of the condition are now using CBD to control their condition.
+With such few solutions to fibromyalgia, sufferers are now using CBD to control their condition.

-Though cannabidiol is not yet the first choice of medication, there is an increase in the amount of doctors that are subscribing CBD to patients.
-CBD not only helps people with fibromyalgia, but also those who are living with other conditions, like depression or anxiety.
+Though cannabidiol is not yet the first choice of medication, there is an increase in the number of doctors subscribing to CBD patients.
+CBD helps people with not only fibromyalgia but also those who are living with other conditions, like depression or anxiety.
 When it comes to fibromyalgia, CBD has been shown to reduce pain, control anxiety, and decrease RSL.

-If you are one of the many people who are suffering from fibromyalgia, and you’re thinking of trying CBD oil, here are our recommendations.
+If you are one of the many people who have fibromyalgia and you’re thinking of trying CBD oil, here are our recommendations.